acl-org/eacl-2024/_pages/venue.md

 - Beaches: Mellieha Bay, Paradise Bay, Golden Bay, Ghajn Tuffieha
 - Mgarr for traditional food like rabbit, horse meat and quail

-## Host Hotel
+## Hotels

 Discount Hotel Links to come.

 The ACL has the following Discounted Room Blocks for our attendees to take advantage of at a first come first serve basis.
 Please note the Room blocks end on Tuesday December 7, 2023, or when the block sells out.

 Radisson Blu, St. Julians
 - Twin sharing accommodation with Breakfast: EUR 145.00 per person per night